scottenriquez/infracost-cdk-pipeline/README.md

 ```

 ## Diving Into the Pull Request Build Logic
 The TypeScript for describing the deployment pipeline lives in `infracost-cdk-pipeline-stack.ts`.
-The following code snippet contains the core logic for integrating Infracost into the pull request (note the comments in the build phase):
+The following code snippet (with comments explaining the `install` and `build` phases) contains the core logic for integrating Infracost into the pull request:
 ```typescript
 const pullRequestCodeBuildProject = new codebuild.Project(this, 'TerraformPullRequestCodeBuildProject', {
     buildSpec: codebuild.BuildSpec.fromObject({